SNAP Benefits in Michigan: How to Apply and Qualify

 How to Check Your EBT Card Balance

-You can check your balance using the online portal, the phone number on your card, or your last store or ATM receipt.
+You can check your balance through the online portal, by calling the number on your card, or on your last receipt.
+Apps like Benny also show your balance in real-time and offer cashback on groceries.

 Check Your Michigan EBT Balance